Signal representation and orthogonality

 Signal Product

-This section requires selection of two signals and tweaking of some parameters of the signals to visualize how the signals change with the change in parameters.
-The objective of this section is to visualize the product of two signals.
+This section requires selection of two signals and tweaking of some parameters to visualize how the product of the signals changes with parameters.
 Click on the "Plot" button to visualize the plots.
 Steps to be done are as follows

 1. Select the first signal in the drop down provided